How a spam trap cleaning service works

-Attention gets paid to 'triggering a spam trap' but in reality it's not spam traps that are the problem.
+In marketing speak and email deliverability measurement, attention gets paid to 'triggering a spam trap.'
+In reality it's not spam traps that are the problem.
 It's malicious spam trap activity.
 At Email Hippo, advanced cleaning takes place too, to use heuristics and other techniques to detect domains that are associated with malicious spam trap activity.
 (See article links below for more information about malicious spam traps).

 Public lists name and shame mail server IP addresses and/or domains associated with sending spam.
 These lists are referred to by systems managers, subscribers and applications like ours that have a specific, automated need for staying up to date.